 The EISA connectors were deeper and the additional rows of contacts were placed below the rows of ISA contacts.
 Thus, it was possible to plug an ISA expansion board into an EISA connector.
 However, they did not plug as deep into the connector (because of the bezels) and thus only used the top rows (ISA) of contacts.

 The VLB bus is a 32-bit bus initially intended to work a bandwidth of 33 MHz (the bandwidth of the first PC 486s at that time).
-The VESA local bus was used on the following 486 models (40 and 50 MHz, respectively) as well as on the very first Pentium processors, but it was quickly replaced by the PCI bus.
+The VESA local bus was used on the following 486 models (40 and 50 MHz, respectively) and on the first Pentium processors, but it was quickly replaced by the PCI bus.